tsubasakong/agents-deep-research/README.md

 # Agentic Deep Research using the OpenAI Agents SDK

-An implementation of deep research built using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), designed to perform in-depth research on any given topic.
+A powerful deep research assistant built using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), designed to perform in-depth research on any given topic.

-It employs a multi-agent architecture that works iteratively, continually refining its understanding of the topic and producing increasingly detailed and expansive insights that feed the final report.
+It uses a multi-agent architecture that works iteratively, continually refining its understanding of a topic and producing increasingly detailed insights that feed the final report.

-This is written entirely in Python.
-It can be run as a module or via the command line.

 Designed to be extedible to use custom tools and 3rd party LLMs compatible with the OpenAI API spec.
+When using OpenAI models, all LLM and tool calls are fully traced.

 ## Overview